papyros/papyros.github.io/source/faq/index.markdown

 ### Is this only just a bunch of mockups or is it a real working OS?

-Yes!
-We have real working code and lots of progress is going on.
+Yes, we do have real working code and lots of progress is going on.
 Check out our repositories on GitHub at <https://github.com/quantum-os>.

 ### You're building yet another desktop shell!
 Why not just theme KDE?